-Food stalls selling tagine and couscous, all setting up at sunset
+Food stalls selling tagine and couscous, setting up at sunset

-Jemaa el-Fna has been about the same for the last 1000 years, since the times when the caravans arrived from Sahara with their loads of slaves and spices.
-It’s a place for gathering and the place Marrakech is world-famous for.
+The Moroccan square of Jemaa el-Fna has been the same for the last 1000 years, since the times when caravans arrived from Sahara with their loads of slaves and spices.
+This is the place where they all gathered and the place that made Marrakech world-famous.

-All this has been recognized by the UNESCO that took Jemaa el-Fna on their World Heritage list.
-Jemaa el-Fna keeps the heritage of Morocco alive!
+All this has been recognized by UNESCO that took Jemaa el-Fna on their World Heritage list.
+Jemaa el-Fna keeps the old Moroccan heritage alive.

 Sunset at Jemaa el-Fna, Marrakech

 So this was my listing of the top things to do in Marrakech, now you know what the main sights of Marrakech are.
 Planning your itinerary in advance it’s possible to see all the sights in one day, for example as a day trip from Agadir or another Moroccan tourist destination.

 Yet as Marrakech offers even more to see, I recommend you spend a longer time than one single day in the city.

 On a longer trip, the next day you will probably want to return to the souks or maybe you will want to see more palaces, parks and museums – or just to relax by your hotel pool.
 Marrakech has many amazing hotels that are sights in their own right.
 Riads in the center or luxury hotels in the new town, just choose what you want. and all rates are a lot lower than in Europe.

 And one day, try and visit Morocco’s Atlantic Coast.
 For example, Essaouira is a perfect day trip destination from Marrakech.